 At first sight, SurveyCompare looks like a normal survey panel with a lot of opportunities.

-But is SurveyCompare a scam or really full of opportunities?
+But is SurveyCompare a scam or really legit and full of opportunities?

-But do not just take my word for it – continue reading and see what it has to offer, and then decide for yourself, if it is worth joining for you or not.
+But that does not mean it might not be the right option for you – so continue reading and see what it has to offer and if it is safe, and then decide for yourself, if it is worth joining for you or not.

 If you instead want to go directly to my top recommended survey sites that are definitely worth your time, just click the link below.